 These baggies feature a stretch-fit waist that delivers a snug, performance fit.
 Pull them over your hips, and there should be a 3-5 cm gap before you close the dome.
 The waist is then under tension so your pants stay put when hitting the trails or tarmac.

-The Hi-Impact™ Stretch fabric has a durable water resistant treatment (DWR).
+The Hi-Impact™ fabrics have a water resistant treatment.
 While the pants are not waterproof, they do provide some short term resistant to drizzle and light rain.
 They are windproof, dry faster than lightening if you do happen to get caught out and are extremely hard wearing.
+For increased rain protection checkout the splashproof Hydroslides with their HydroFoil™ Plus rear panel.

 All Ground Effect clothing enjoys a warm 40ºC machine wash.
 Try to avoid cold-water detergents and those with bleach, 'oxygen whitener' or fabric softener.